bthos/ha-octopus-energy-es/README.md

 - Ensure your account has consumption data available
 - ⏰ Consumption data may take some time to appear after initial setup

-### 🔒 Tariff Rates Not Found
+### 🔒 Configuration Issues

-- For fixed tariffs (Relax, Solar, Go), rates can be entered manually
+- For fixed pricing, ensure all required rates are entered correctly
-- The integration will attempt to scrape rates from the Octopus Energy website as a fallback
-- If scraping fails, manual entry is required
+- Verify that time-of-use periods cover all 24 hours for weekdays
+- Check that discount hours are valid (0-23) if discount program is configured
+- Ensure power rates are configured if you want power cost calculations

 ## 📚 Dependencies

+- **Octopus Energy España Account**: Required for consumption and billing data access.
-- **PVPC Hourly Pricing Integration**: Required for market price data.
+- **PVPC Hourly Pricing Integration**: Required for market-based tariffs only.
 See [installation instructions](https://www.home-assistant.io/integrations/pvpc_hourly_pricing/).

-## ⚡ API Rate Limits

-- **PVPC Integration**: Uses the official PVPC integration which handles rate limits
-- **Octopus Energy API**: Standard rate limits apply
-- **Web scraping**: Limited to avoid overloading servers (cached for 1 week)

 ## 🌍 Timezone Handling